Procurement Frequently Asked Questions

 Does the Council try to support local businesses?

-We hold annual ‘meet the buyer’ events where we invite local businesses to attend seminars, talks and networking events that will help further understand the Council’s opportunities and processes.
+We hold annual ‘meet the buyer’ events.
+We invite local businesses to attend seminars, talks and networking events that explain the Council’s opportunities and processes.

 If you are a local SME and have any further questions, please email procurement@harrow.gov.uk

-When writing our tender documents, we look to be as user friendly as possible to ensure there is no room for ambiguity or misinterpretation.
-However, it is always possible that as a supplier you are confused by something in the tender documents and what is expected of you.
+We design our tender documents to be as user friendly as possible.
+We aim to avoid any ambiguity or misinterpretation.
+However, it is always possible that a supplier may be confused by something.
 That is why all tender processes have what is known as a period of clarification.
-This is an opportunity for any tenderer to ask a question back to the council about the specific tender and the documents we have issued.
+This is an opportunity to ask any questions.

 A response to a clarification sought by one tenderer is sent to all tenderers.
-The only caveat to that being is if the clarification is deemed to be commercially sensitive to the organisation asking the question.
-If the Council deems it to be then a response will only be sent back to the tenderer asking the question.
+The only caveat to that is, if the clarification is deemed commercially sensitive to the organisation asking the question.
+If the Council deems it to be, then a response will only be sent back to the tenderer asking the question.

 Do I send my tender back by post or email it to you?

 Neither.
-All tender opportunities and associated documents will be issued through our e-tendering portal and submissions must be sent back through the e-tendering system.
+All tender opportunities and associated documents will be issued through our e-tendering portal.
+Submissions must be sent back through the e-tendering portal.

 What details must I send you to be set up as a supplier?

-The supplier setup process at Harrow Council requires companies that we do business with to submit various documents.
-This is to ensure that we have undertaken appropriate due diligence on organisations we do business with.
-And that the company’s bank account details are correct as verified by their bank.
+The supplier setup process requires companies to submit various documents.
+This ensures we undertake appropriate due diligence on organisations we do business with and prevent fraud.

-Ensuring employees are paid a fair living wage is a priority of the Council and we encourage all suppliers to Harrow Council to pay the LLW.
+Ensuring employees are paid a fair living wage is a priority of the Council.
+We encourage all suppliers to pay the London Living Wage as appropriate.

 Does the Council operate an approved list of providers?

 No, we do not.
-We will procure either through open competition or using a compliant framework.
+We procure either through open competition or using a compliant framework.

 Up to what level of opportunity do you just seek quotations and not a tender?

-The Council’s CPRs require only a quotation process for purchasing requirements of up to £50,000.
-Up to three quotations are required to be sought and at these quotation levels we really try to look for SMEs and local providers.
+The Council’s CPRs require only a quotation process for purchasing requirements of up to £29,999.
+Up to three quotations are required to be sought.
+At these quotation levels we really try to look for SMEs and local providers.

 Is the Council only interested in the cheapest price?

 No, we always work on the basis of best value.
-This is a balance between measuring an acceptable and measured quality level of provision and the best price submitted.
-In other words, a supplier with an unacceptable quality level will not win a contract because their price is low.
+This is a balance between an acceptable quality level of provision and the best price submitted.
+A supplier with an unacceptable quality level will not win a contract just because their price is low.

 The Public Services (Social Value) Act 2012 came into force in January 2013.
-It cemented the responsibilities of a contracting authority when procuring services contracts subject to public procurement regulations.
-As such, it necessitates the consideration of the “economic, social and environmental well-being of the relevant area” in its procurement activity.
+It makes the responsibilities of a contracting authority clear, when they procure services, subject to public procurement regulations.
+It necessitates consideration of the “economic, social and environmental well-being of the relevant area.”

-Social Value is a key priority of the Council and we have gone beyond the Act’s requirements and implementing Social Value into all aspects of our procurement activity where it is practicable to do so.
+- Social Value is a key priority.
+We have gone beyond the Act’s requirements.
+We implement Social Value in all aspects of our procurement activity where it is practicable to do so.

 I have heard that the Council uses compliant procurement frameworks for awarding contracts.
 What are they?

-Procurement Framework Agreements are Public Contract Regulations (2015) compliant.
-This removes the need to independently undertake a full procurement process, as this has already been done as part of setting up the Framework.
+Procurement Framework Agreements are Procurement Act 2023 and Public Contract Regulations 2015 (PCRs) compliant.
+This removes the need to independently undertake a full procurement process.
+It will have already been done as part of setting up the Framework.

 There are multiple organisations’ that offer frameworks for a variety of goods, works and services.
 The Crown Commercial Services, ESPO and KCS are some we frequently use.